thebodepu/romannumeral/README.md

 * Identified the key functionalities defined in the assessment document
 * Architected the API using RESTful principles
 * Set up the SpringBoot project structure
-* Implemented the RESTful endpoints using SpringBoot.
-[Package Structure](README.md#package-structure) listed below.
+* Implemented the RESTful endpoints using SpringBoot

 Testing Methodology
 * Wrote unit tests for service class using JUnit and Mockito